 - Empowerment: Career path choices through college or Career Technical Education ~ Resiliency & self-sufficiency ~ Self-advocacy

 Homelessness and poverty have been an increasing issue in recent years, especially for teenagers and young adults.
-The SAFE program will open the door to endless opportunities and help break the cycle of poverty.
-Students will get an education, learn independence and develop new skills that put them on the path to success.
+The SAFE program opens the door to endless opportunities and help break the cycle of poverty.
+Students get an education, learn independence and develop new skills that put them on the path to success.
 If you are an educator, community member or youth experiencing homelessness, please complete our confidential and secure online referral form in order to be considered for this program.